American Ethane Company: History

 In January 2014, Roman Abramovich through his Millhouse LLC, which is a Moscow-based asset management company, signed an agreement at the John Houghtaling II house in New Orleans and made a $50 million investment in the American Ethane Company but backed out in late 2015 after the Russian intervention in Ukraine and the Russian annexation of Crimea because of sanctions against Russia.
 Nikolaev's investment was pivotal to keep American Ethane from becoming insolvent which would force a bankruptcy.
 In April 2017, Abramovich recouped $21 million to his Eucla Investments Ltd for the debt owed to Abramovich from Houghtaling of American Ethane.

 Since 2015, American Ethane has aggressively increased its market share in China receiving more than 7.2 million tons of ethane per year for power generation in General Electric plants.

-Announced on November 9, 2017, during the U.S.-China Business Exchange attended by both President Donald Trump and Xi Jinping, the Nanshan Group of China agreed to a $26 billion 20-year trade deal to receive liquid ethane from American Ethane.
+Announced on November 9, 2017, during the U.S.-China Business Exchange attended by both U.S. President Donald Trump and General Secretary of the Chinese Communist Party Xi Jinping, the Nanshan Group of China agreed to a $26 billion 20-year trade deal to receive liquid ethane from American Ethane.
 The agreement occurred in June 2017.
 China will cracker the ethane into ethylene, which is used to make plastics.
 The United States is the largest supplier of ethane in the world.
 Houghtaling stated that his main competition for ethane to China is from Russia and Vladimir Putin.

 In 2018, American Ethane began constructing the largest United States export terminal for ethane on the Gulf Coast.
-Energy & Minerals Group (EMG), established in Houston by John T. Raymond in 2006, is co-developing the 10 million ton per year ethane port.
+The Energy & Minerals Group (EMG), established in Houston by John T. Raymond in 2006, is co-developing the 10 million ton per year ethane port.
 Construction is to be completed by 2020.
 When this port is completed, Houghtaling expects to export more than 7.2 million tons of ethane from this port to China annually which is double the total United States exports of ethane in 2017.

 As of July 2018, American Ethane has contracts totaling $72 billion over 20 years to export ethane from the United States Gulf Coast to China.